lazydancer/pricebook-asmp/README.md

 ## Behind The Scenes
 - The mod sends lightweight JSON updates about shops you’ve seen (owner, item, price, amount) plus optional waystone positions.
-- Requests go to your configured Pricebook service (defaults to `http://localhost:49876` for development).
+- Requests go to your configured Pricebook service.
 - A config file named `config/pricebook-asmp.json` is created on first run.
-You can toggle features like shop scanning or waystone tracking there.

 ## FAQ
 - **Does it share my coordinates all the time?** Only when a shop sign or waystone is detected in a chunk you loaded, and only to the pricebook database.